FairyyGenie/introToIM/finalProject/README.md

 ## Music and its order!!

+### Concept used in the project:
+Serial Communication as the main way to play the game.
+Arduino: Analog INPUT, Digital INPUT, Digital OUTPUT, Analog OUTPUT, Tone.
+Processing: Sprite, Sound, Text, Images, StateMachine.

+This is a music topic game challenging the users to recognize notes.
+Arduino:
+Photon sensor is used to control background color.
+LEDs are there to show if you answer the questions correctly.
+Green for correct, and Red for wrong.
+Tone is used to play notes when click on images of C, D, E, F.....
+Switch is used to select answer in seperation with paly the note from tone(mousePressed to play tone).
+Potentiometer is used to control the X coordinate of the hand sprite.

+Processing:
+Showing questions and play the piano notes when click on question.
+Examine the answer through arrays.

 ### Video of arduino and processing & Screenshots & Schematic:

 video of processing view: https://youtu.be/iXQvuL4FXzI.